cositools/cosi-setup/README.md

 Only macOS Monterey and Ventura are supported.

-#### Xcode
+#### Xcode Command Line Tools

-Xcode must be installed from the App store, and then install the command line tools via:
+The Xcode Command Line Tools must be installed via:
 ```
 xcode-select --install
 ```
-In addition, you must open Xcode at least once after installing it.
+While you do not need to install Xcode, in the case you have installed Xcode, you must open Xcode at least once after installing it.

 #### macports, homebrew & conda